hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

 to Poona (1866).

-The intensely religious vein of the mother and the stem sense of personal independence of the father re- flected themselves in the wilful nature of the boy, a characteristic which has played no insignificant part in his future career.
-This delicate child of a delicate mother was not put to school before he was 11, not cer- tainly for want of facilities — Ratnagiri was a District town — but evidently because, the father, himself a school-master, intended to give his son a good ground- ing in Sanskrit and vernacular in the unfettered free- dom of home-life.
-Bal proved wonderfully responsive to his father's instructions.
-He loved his childish plays no doubt, but, evea at that age the ponderous volumes
+The intensely religious vein of the mother and the stern sense of personal independence of the father re- flected themselves in the wilful nature of the boy, a characteristic which has played no insignificant part in his future career.
+This delicate child of a delicate mother was not put to school before he was 11, not certainly for want of facilities — Ratnagiri was a District town — but evidently because, the father, himself a school-master, intended to give his son a good grounding in Sanskrit and vernacular in the unfettered freedom of home-life.+++(5)+++ Bal proved wonderfully responsive to his father's instructions.
+He loved his childish plays no doubt, but, evea at that age the ponderous volumes in his father's library impressed him more.

-MR. BLUKT 5

-in his father's library impressed him more.
 One book particularly attracted his fancy.
-He had heard his father reading the sonorous periods of Bana's Kadamhari and believing the book to be no more diffi- cult than the holy Sanskrit verses he was set to recite every evening, he went up to his father and asked for the loan of the book.
-Startled with the request, but un- willing to dispirit his son by a curt refusal Gangadhar- pant promised to give the book on one condition.
+He had heard his father reading the sonorous periods of Bana's Kadamhari and believing the book to be no more difficult than the holy Sanskrit verses he was set to recite every evening, he went up to his father and asked for the loan of the book.
+Startled with the request, but unwilling to dispirit his son by a curt refusal Gangadharpant promised to give the book on one condition.
 A knotty problem in Arithmetic was set ; Bal was to work it out and have the book.
 Armed with slate and pencil, Bal waged a relentless war on the problem for